Lordvasc01/OSS_Virtual_Cards/README.md

 ## Installation

 **On your Local Machine**
-- Pull the [main](https://github.com/ugwumadu116/flutterwave-api-endpoints.git) branch off this repository
+- Pull the [main](https://github.com/ugwumadu116/flutterwave_Virtual_cards.git) branch off this repository
-- Run `npm install` to install all dependencies
+- Run `yarn` to install all dependencies
-- Run npm run heroku-postbuild to build the app
-- Run npm start to start the app
+- Run `yarn run dev` to start the app
 - Access endpoints on **localhost:3001**

-## Running the tests
-Run `npm test` in the terminal for the cloned folder.

 ## Built With